 - (c) information that explains any changes in gross maximum capacity or unit derating from the previous reporting period. - [Note: The Commission intends to compare this information with the report submitted for the previous reporting period to assess any changes in gross maximum capacity and unit derating and to ensure that the generating unit availability performance indicators are calculated correctly and accurately to reflect the true availability of generating units in the reporting period.] - S.2.4.4 In circumstances where it is necessary to calculate the 'equivalent partial outage hours' that a generating unit is unavailable due to a generation outage that results in a unit derating, the following formula will be used: - [Note: This formula is used to calculate the number of equivalent partial outage hours (EH) that a generating unit is unavailable due to partial planned outages, partial unplanned outages or partial forced outages.
-The EH due to partial planned outages and partial unplanned outages are used as an input to calculate the Equivalent Availability Factor (clause S.2.4.7 of this schedule) whereas the EH due to partial forced outages are used as an input to calculate the Equivalent Availability Factor (clause S.2.4.7 of the Equivalent Forced Outage Factor (clause S.2.4.9 of this schedule).]
+The EH due to partial planned outages and partial unplanned outages are used as an input to calculate the Equivalent Availability Factor (clause S.2.4.7 of this schedule) whereas the EH due to partial forced outages are used as an input to calculate the Equivalent Forced outages are used as an input to calculate the Equivalent S.2.4.9 of this schedule).]

-Equivalent Partial Outage Hours (EH) = H × $\left(\frac{UD}{GMC}\right)$
+Equivalent Partial Outage Hours (EH) = H $$\times \left(\frac{\text{UD}}{\text{GMC}} \right)$$